 What to make of it

 Don’t distort your own vision by obsessing over others.
 What’s most important is making your own product its best possible version.
-Keep tabs on the competition, but prevent yourself from losing your way by focusing and prioritizing your own work first.
+Keep tabs on the competition, but prevent yourself from losing your way by focusing on and prioritizing your own work first.
 It’s about innovating, not emulating.
 At the end of the day, you need to have confidence in what makes your brand and products exceptional if you want to get ahead.

 Let copycats fuel you.
 If you’ve got copycats in your midst, it probably means you’re onto something.
 It can also stimulate you into evolving and preventing your messaging from becoming stale.
 There were a few occasions in my experience when using legal power was necessary, but often, what served me best was tuning them out.
 As entrepreneurs, our time is precious and losing sleep or focus over copycats was a cost I tried to avoid.

 Channel your protective instincts.
 I’m naturally competitive, and when it came to Schmidt’s, I embraced that side of myself.
-It wasn’t about knocking anybody else down—I believe that there’s room for everybody doing things their own unique way; it was about dedicating myself completely to my business while remaining protective of what I was building.
+It wasn’t about knocking anybody else down—I believe that there’s room for everybody doing things their own unique way—it was about dedicating myself completely to my business while remaining protective of what I was building.

 6. Embrace expansion.